polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 ### Coordination with the Runtime
 The simplest static consensus algorithms work entirely outside of the runtime as we've described so far.
 However many consensus games are made much more powerful by adding features that require coordination with the runtime.
 Examples include adjustable difficulty in Proof of Work, Authority rotation in Proof of Authority, and Stake-based Weighting in Proof of Stake networks.

-To accommodate these consensus features, Substrate has the concept of a [DigestItem](https://substrate.dev/rustdocs/master/sr_primitives/enum.DigestItem.html), a message passed from the outer part of the node, where consensus lives, to the runtime.
+To accommodate these consensus features, Substrate has the concept of a [DigestItem](https://substrate.dev/rustdocs/master/sr_primitives/enum.DigestItem.html), a message passed from the outer part of the node, where consensus lives, to the runtime, or vice versa.

-TODO What is a concrete example of when a pre-runtime digest is used.
-And wth is ChangesTrie?

 ## Learn More